 If using idly rava: Squeeze off the water by taking rava in between your palms and with pressure try to remove excess water.
 Transfer this to a plate.
 Squeeze again any excess water.

 5. Add it to the batter.
 If you are some one who do not like the slight coarse texture of rava, then you can also blend it well.
 Then add to the urad batter.

 6. Mix well with your hands.
 Keep it aside for fermenting in a warm place for 6 to 12 hours, depending on the climate.
 It may take up to 18 to 20 hours too sometimes.
 Do not use air tight jars or containers for fermentation.

 7. After fermentation.
 This time when i made this i had to ferment for about 18 hours as the climate was windy and cold.

-8. Gently mix the batter, very lightly for the batter to make uniform.
-Sometimes batter may be thick at some places and thin in other places.
-So to get a uniform consistency, i prefer to stir gently only a couple of times.
-The batter may shrink when we do this.
+8. Gently mix the idli batter, very lightly to make uniform.
+Sometimes it may be thick at some places and thin in other places.
+So to get a uniform consistency, I prefer to stir gently only a couple of times.
+It may shrink when we do this.

 10. When the water begins to bubble up rapidly, place the idly stand in the steamer.
 Steam it for 10 minutes.
 Remember you need to be a bit tricky to adjust the flame.
 If the flame is very high, the water may bounce to the idly plates.
 If it is to low, they may not get steamed enough.
 So the flame should be on a medium high.
 Off the stove after 10 minutes.
 Leave it for 2 minutes.
 Remove the plates from the steamer and allow them to cool for 2 to 3 minutes.